GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 that use the API.

-These numbers are aggregated and measured for the set of sites that were running an origin trial.
-They differ across sites and are likely to change as more organizations have used the API in an origin trial since this writing and use different parameters.
+These numbers are aggregated and measured for the set of sites that were running an origin trial (which is now closed).
+They differ across sites and are likely to change as more organizations have used the API in an origin trial since these metrics were collected and use different parameters.
 {% endAside %}

 **Multiple factors influence these numbers:**